IQSS/dataverse/doc/release-notes/7551-expanded-compound-datasetfield-validation.md

 **If you have created any custom metadata .tsv files**, you will need to make the same (type of) changes there.

-For any subfield that has a required value of TRUE, find the corresponding parent field and change its required value to TRUE.

-Note: With the exception of citation.tsv (due to the conditionally required Producer Name), the metadata .tsv files do not have to be reloaded via API, as there is an accompanying Flyway script that updates the values directly in the database.

 ### Additional Upgrade Steps

-1. Update any custom metadata blocks (if used)

-2. Reload Citation Metadata Block:
+1. Reload Citation Metadata Block:

    `wget https://github.com/IQSS/dataverse/releases/download/v5.4/citation.tsv`
    `curl http://localhost:8080/api/admin/datasetfield/load -X POST --data-binary @citation.tsv -H "Content-type: text/tab-separated-values"`

+2. Update any custom metadata blocks (if used):

+For any subfield that has a required value of TRUE, find the corresponding parent field and change its required value to TRUE.

+Note: As there is an accompanying Flyway script that updates the values directly in the database, you do not need to reload these metadata .tsv files via API, unless you make additional changes, e.g set some compound fields to be conditionally required.